software-dev-academy/wd-js-intro-lab/README.md

 ```javascript
 document.addEventListener("DOMContentLoaded", main);
 ```
 You can tell that an event listener is also used here.
 The `onclick` we used earlier was attached to the paragraph, but on this line we are adding an event listener to the entire document.
 And what event are we listening for?
 In our paragraph we were listening for a click but here, we are listening for a "DOMContentLoaded" which is basically a signal that is sent out when the document structure has been properly loaded.
-So what this line does is that it runs the main function only *after* all the elements in the HTML document has been loaded so that we can make sure that when we use `getElementById` we can find the elements we're looking for.
+So what this line does is that it runs the main function only *after* all the elements in the HTML document has been loaded so that we can make sure that when we use `querySelector` we can find the elements we're looking for.

 ### More fun
 If you've made it this far, you are well on your way to becoming the all-knowing JavaScript Guru you've always dreamt of being.
 Time for the final task!